vmware/terraform-provider-vcfa/website/docs/r/org_settings.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_settings"
 sidebar_current: "docs-vcfa-resource-org-settings"
 description: |-
-  Provides a resource to manage VMware Cloud Foundation Automation Organization general Settings.
+  Provides a resource to manage the General Settings of an Organization in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org\_settings

-Provides a resource to manage VMware Cloud Foundation Automation Organization general Settings.
+Provides a resource to manage the General Settings of an [Organization][vcfa_org] in VMware Cloud Foundation Automation.

+_Used by: **Provider**_

--> For Organization Networking settings, see [`vcfa_org_networking`](/providers/vmware/vcfa/latest/docs/resources/org_networking) resource
+-> For Organization Networking settings, see [`vcfa_org_networking`](/providers/vmware/vcfa/latest/docs/resources/org_networking) resource.

 ## Example Usage